HannesDeDeurwaerder/SWIFT/README.md

 ## Thanks
-Special thanks to Marco M. Visser for all his appreciated help in creating this SWIFT package.
+Special thanks to Marco D. Visser for all his appreciated help in creating this SWIFT package.
 I also thank all other co-authors for their help in develloping the SWIFT model.